 On 28 August 2018, the Department of Trade and Industry (DTI) gazetted the Youth Employment Service (YES) inclusion in the Broad-Based Black Economic Empowerment (B-BBEE) Codes of Good Practice.
-With the implementation of the YES initiative, broad-based transformation has entered a new phase of diversity, requirements, dimensions and facets.
-It is no longer limited to traditional considerations such as ownership and management but includes a strong emphasis on job creation.
+The YES programme encourages corporates to contribute to empowerment in areas of national priority – addressing youth unemployment and upskilling the youth through job placement.

 Businesses are in general uncertain about integrating the YES programme into an existing training and transformation strategy and maximising B-BBEE scorecard points for priority elements by incorporating YES.